ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 `pvsecret lock`
 ### Description
 Lock the secret-store (s390x only).
 Lock the secret store (s390x only).
-After this command executed successfully, all add-secret requests will fail.
+After this command executed successfully, all subsequent add-secret requests will fail.
 Only available on s390x.

 ## pvsecret list
 ### Synopsis